 These ‘sliver’ buildings could become a popular city trend in the future.

-Interesting fact: It’s designed to sway a little in windy conditions.
+Snazzy fact: It’s designed to sway a little in windy conditions.
 Yikes!

 12. Yarra River